 The tool offers an enhanced interface to your ESXi clients.
 You can set up new VMs through this utility and configure the hosting for each.
 The monitoring aspect of the tool gives you insight into host statuses.
 It will also list live data on events occurring in the VM environment.

 This is a simple tool, but the fact that it is free and that it comes directly from VMWare will tempt you to install it.

 The growth of the cloud in the provision of virtual environments can be seen by the product presentation of Turbonomic.
 Until recently, VM products prioritized on-site resources and then maybe dealt with Cloud-based services.
 In Tubonomic’s case, the tool is headlined as a utility to monitor Cloud resources.
 Oh, and by the way, it can also watch any onsite VM servers you might have.

 Turbonomic doesn’t skimp on onsite VM monitoring, and the system can cope very well with hybrid implementations.
-This very comprehensive monitoring tool for virtual environments comes in three packages: Essentials, Advance, and Premier.
+This very comprehensive VM performance monitoring tool for virtual environments comes in three packages: Essentials, Advance, and Premier.

 Although this monitoring software is not free, you can get a 30-day free trial of the Premier package.
 Pricing is based on the number of workloads that the monitor covers.
 The Essentials package has a limit of 750 workloads, but the other two editions have unlimited capacity.
 The monitor integrates controlling mechanisms and integrates AI into its action recommendation processes.
 You get more automation with the higher plans, but all editions include capacity planning capabilities.